 Edward Boyle Library

-The Edward Boyle Library contains the research collections for science, engineering and social sciences, and the level 13 Research Hub for staff and postgraduates.
-There are over 2,000 study spaces with bookable spaces for groups and individuals, and accessible student studies.
+The Edward Boyle Library contains the research collections for science, engineering and social sciences, and the level 13 Research Hub (currently closed) for staff and postgraduates.
+There are bookable study spaces for individual silent study and accessible student studies.
 Read about disabled access.

 Edward Boyle Library opening times